noiseprotocol/noise_spec/noise.md

 9.2.
 Handshake tokens
 -------------------------------

-To support PSKs, a `"psk"` token is allowed to appear once (or multiple times) in a handshake pattern.
+In a PSK handshake, a `"psk"` token is allowed to appear one or more times in a handshake pattern.
 This token can only appear in message patterns (not pre-message patterns).
 This token is processed by calling `MixKeyAndHash(psk)`, where `psk` is a 32-byte secret value provided by the application.

 In non-PSK handshakes, the `"e"` token in a pre-message pattern or message pattern always results in a call to `MixHash(e.public_key)`.
-When PSKs are used, all of these calls are followed by `MixKey(e.public_key)`.
+In a PSK handshake, all of these calls are followed by `MixKey(e.public_key)`.
 In conjunction with the validity rule in the next section, this ensures that PSK-based encryption uses encryption keys that are randomized using ephemeral public keys as nonces.